LA VIDA ADVENTURE CAMPFrequently Asked Questions

 - We will continue to ask parents/guardians to confirm that campers have not been a close contact or have any COVID-19 symptoms in the week before camp starts and to notify us as soon as possible if this changes at any time during the camp session.

 Adventure Camp is a summer program of the La Vida Center for Outdoor Education and Leadership at Gordon College located on the North Shore of Boston.
-La Vida houses six different programs for the community including our summer day camp for middle schoolers, a rock gym and challenge course activities for all ages.
+La Vida houses six different programs for the community including our summer day camp for middle and high schoolers, a rock gym and challenge course activities for all ages.
 La Vida provides spiritual development and leadership experiences for Gordon students as well as community organizations utilizing Gordon's campus and our Base Camp in the Adirondack mountains of New York.